FerranPetit97/StoryBook/projects/relative/README.md

 Run `ng generate component component-name --project relative` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project relative`.
 > Note: Don't forget to add `--project relative` or else it will be added to the default project in your `angular.json` file.

+Add the new components on `publish-api.ts`.

+Change the version on `package.json`.

 ## Build

-Run `ng build relative` to build the project.
+Run `npm run build-lib` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Publishing

-After building your library with `ng build relative`, go to the dist folder `cd dist/relative` and run `npm publish`.
+After building your library with `ng build relative`, go to the dist folder `cd dist/relative` and run `npm publish --access public`.

 ## Running unit tests